Om-Shankar-191019/react-interview/README.md

 ## List of Items check

     show list of items along with checkbox. if checked then appear delete button and on deletion, remove item.

+## Custom Tab

+    make multiple tabs to navigate on multiple pages.